 The visualizations on this website are a reflection of the raw data in RMap's database.
 Each item seen in a visualization represents an identifier within the RMap database.
 Many items can be represented by more than one identifier and each of these will appear visually as a separate entity.
 Even though these identifiers are referring to the same thing (person, article etc), they might also have different information or relationships associated with them.
 The user interface does not currently provide a way to condense these into a single view.
 As an example, a person might have an ORCID ID as well as an identity on a number of other platforms such as Scopus, Facebook, LinkedIn, and others.
 In the visualization these identities will appear as separate when in fact they all represent the same person.
 The RMap technical wiki includes some best practices for linking and using these various related identifiers in a way that will support better discovery and encourage consistency around identifier use.

 The original RMap project was funded by the Alfred P. Sloan Foundation and undertaken by the Data Conservancy, Portico, and IEEE.
 This instance of RMap is managed by The Sheridan Libraries at Johns Hopkins University.

-For additional information about RMap, visit the RMap Project website.
+For additional information about RMap, visit the RMap Project information site.
 To view the RMap code, report bugs, or request changes, visit the RMap GitHub project.
-To read about technical detail of RMap including API instructions, visit the RMap Techncial Wiki.
+To read about technical detail of RMap including API instructions, view the RMap technical documentation.
 For all other questions, please contact us at firstname.lastname@example.org